mazocode/VOS9-Learn-Assembly-Build-Your-OS/README.md

 ![vdisk_main](doc/images/vdisk_main.png)

-The syntax is: VDISK.EXE <DRIVE-LETTER>
+The syntax is: VDISK.EXE &lt;DRIVE-LETTER&gt;

 Note that it doesn't matter if DOS recognized the drive.
 VDISK converts the letter to the corresponding BIOS identifier (A=0x0h, B=0x1h, C=0x80h, D=0x81h, ...).